publication date June 6, 2024:

 Hello,

-my name is Dominique Hoffman and I live in Normandy.
 I am a writer, photographer translator, and painter.

 and webmaster for zebras54